zhoujd/zzstumpwm/wiki/stumpwm-install.md

 ## Put the StumpWM binary path into your .xinit and have fun! :)

-# Optional: Install slime/swank for nonstop real-time hacking:
+# Optional: Install slime/swank for nonstop real-time hacking
 ## Install swank server

      - (ql:quickload "swank")